Lessica/XcodeAnyTroll/README.md

 ## How to use?

 0. Prepare your jailbroken iOS device for development.
-1. (RootHide, Optional) Install “Xcode Any Debug” from <https://roothide.github.io>
-2. (Other Jailbreaks, Optional) Install and configure “XcodeRootDebug” from <https://apt.82flex.com>
-3. Install this tweak from <https://apt.82flex.com>
+1. Install this tweak from <https://apt.82flex.com>
-4. Open Xcode and modify the target settings of your app: `CODE_SIGNING_ALLOWED=NO`, `ENABLE_USER_SCRIPT_SANDBOXING=NO`
+2. Open Xcode and modify the target settings of your app: `CODE_SIGNING_ALLOWED=NO`, `ENABLE_USER_SCRIPT_SANDBOXING=NO`

     <img width="499" alt="截屏2025-05-29 上午5 05 42" src="https://github.com/user-attachments/assets/7ca46b03-6554-4e57-a1b8-04e709e1a0bc" />
     <img width="482" alt="截屏2025-05-29 上午6 04 22" src="https://github.com/user-attachments/assets/f4feae75-393c-44e0-af75-918ec2973fb9" />

-5. Set `CODE_SIGN_ENTITLEMENTS` to the path of your entitlement.
+3. Set `CODE_SIGN_ENTITLEMENTS` to the path of your entitlement.
-6. Ensure that you’ve installed [`ldid-procursus`](https://github.com/opa334/ldid).
+4. Ensure that you’ve installed [`ldid-procursus`](https://github.com/opa334/ldid).
-7. Add a “Run Script” phase to your target with the following content:
+5. Add a “Run Script” phase to your target with the following content:

     ```bash
     if [ "$CODE_SIGNING_ALLOWED" = "NO" ]; then